Project billing

 Project management (GESPJM): Project billing icon and project level elements

-1. Using the Sales > Orders > Orders function (GESPSO), create a new sales order.
-For the progress billing process to create a billing plan on the project level at least one of the products being sold must be defined as a non-deliverable item (product Category type = Service or Generic).
+- Using the Sales > Orders > Orders function (GESPSO), create a new sales order.
+For the progress billing process to create a billing plan on the project level at least one of the products being sold needs to be defined as a non-deliverable item (product Category type = Service or Generic).
 See Before you start > step 3.

 Sales orders (GESSOH): Sales order line project links